petrovica17/MyWebsite/Getting Started.md

 4. Select the "**Login**" button located on the bottom left of the screen.

-*You will be prompted to either login to your account of create a new account.*
+   *You will be prompted to either login to your account or create a new account.*

 ![step3](https://github.com/petrovica17/MyWebsite/blob/master/step3.png)